Sharilee shares her experience with a workplace bully and the mistakes she made, with the hope of helping others to NOT do the same.

 2. Don't Obsess About It

 This is a mistake.
-Obsessing about it takes away all your power, and makes you start to feel weak.
+Obsessing about it takes away all your power and makes you start to feel weak.
 This behaviour can also mean that you start to feel confused, wondering how much is your fault and how much is theirs.
 An unwavering fixation on the problem can lead you into addictions to try to escape from what is happening.
 Recent parliamentary changes in Canadian laws acknowledged a connection between suicide and workplace bullying.

 During your time off, try to stop thinking about it for a while, and focus on other things.
 You won't solve it by thinking about it day and night.
 If you have faith, I would also recommend prayer.

-I Assumed Things Would Get Better
+How I Assumed Things Would Get Better

 As a natural optimist, I did not want to believe that I was being bullied.
-I figured it was just the flush of a new job, a temporary state, that would end soon.
+I figured it was just the flush of a new job, a temporary state that would end soon.

 It didn't end.
 In fact, it got worse as time went on.
 I allowed small things in the beginning, and so bigger liberties were taken.

-4. Don't Fail To Document
+4. Don't Fail to Document

-The only hope you have of ever confronting the issue in any formal manner, is to show what happened.
+The only hope you have of ever confronting the issue in any formal manner is to show what happened.
 You can only do that through documenting every incident, even if it is small, so that you can show the pattern of what is happening.

 If you try to fight it through Human Resources, they will need a written record of what was happening.
 If you go to a lawyer or your union, they also will need to see documentation.